-- Collaboration with government agencies may Governments may cut or redirect funding away become more difficult or adversarial, particularly from programmes or services that do not align if organisations are perceived to be acting against with domestic economic policy priorities. national policy agendas, under foreign influences, Reputational or are publicly critical of emerging policies - Human trafficking may be unduly conflated with immigration, deflecting from domestic incidents, and fuelling misinformation about the demographics of both victims and perpetrators, - Shifting funding and power dynamics in multilateral institutions and diplomatic agencies may cause personnel changes or attrition, disrupting ongoing policy advocacy efforts. - Gaps in multilateral cooperation in respect of cross-border human trafficking initiatives are likely to grow, and capitalised upon by transnational organised criminal operations.
+- Collaboration with government agencies may become more difficult or adversarial, particularly if organisations are perceived to be acting against national policy agendas, under foreign influences, or are publicly critical of emerging policies - Human trafficking may be unduly conflated with immigration, deflecting from domestic incidents, and fuelling misinformation about the demographics of both victims and perpetrators, - Shifting funding and power dynamics in multilateral institutions and diplomatic agencies may cause personnel changes or attrition, disrupting ongoing policy advocacy efforts. - Gaps in multilateral cooperation in respect of cross-border human trafficking initiatives are likely to grow, and capitalised upon by transnational organised criminal operations.